-Recovery times however vary enormously from one athlete to another, depending on age, overall health and physical condition as well as severity of injury.
+Note: Recovery times vary enormously from one athlete to another, depending on age, overall health and physical condition, as well as severity of injury.
 A broad period between 6 weeks and 6 months is usually sufficient for proper healing.
 Additionally, the mode of treatment must be flexible depending on the details of a particular athlete’s injury.
 Methods that prove successful in one patient, may not improve the injury in another.

-A surgical procedure may also be undertaken to remove bone spurs, sometimes as part of the same surgery addressing the damaged tissue.
+A surgical procedure may be undertaken to remove bone spurs, sometimes as part of the same surgery addressing the damaged tissue.
 A cast may be used to immobilize the foot following surgery and crutches provided in order to allow greater mobility while keeping weight off the recovering foot during healing.
 After removal of the cast, several weeks of physical therapy can be used to speed recovery, reduce swelling and restore flexibility.